AustinKipsigei/MyCoding-Journey/README.md

 #Python101
 Let's begin by learning Python
-  My first Program in Python is the "Helloworld",,,the code to that program is helloworld.py named above Next I learnt how to declare
+  My first Program in Python is the "Helloworld",,,the code to that program is helloworld.py named above

+  Variables:
+  Next I learnt how to declare variables which is a way of storing values in Python Go to "Variables.py" to access the code on how to declare and use variables appropriately